Hussein-Fadhel-Ahmed/rem-waste-n8n-challenge/README.md

 > 🖼️ *Use Case Diagram:* ![Use Case Diagram](./assets/use_case_diagram.png)

-The diagram illustrates how the sales team interacts with the automation process:
+The diagram highlights how this solution integrates into the sales workflow:

-* They receive Slack alerts based on lead scoring.
+* Team members are instantly alerted based on the lead's potential.
-* The workflow itself handles validation, scoring, storage, and follow-up autonomously.
+* The system autonomously handles validation, scoring, storage, AI insights, and follow-up — reducing manual load and enhancing decision-making.

 ---